Hsue-Yang/CS50-FinalProject/README.md

 To create a dynamic and responsive user interface, the following features have been implemented:

 - **Infinite Scroll**: Implemented using JavaScript’s `IntersectionObserver` to load more products as the user scrolls.
-- **Loading Spinner**: Displays a spinner while waiting for AJAX responses or scraping data.
+- **Loading Spinner**: Displays a spinner while waiting for responses or scraping data.
 - **Bootstrap Integration**: Ensures mobile responsiveness and a clean layout.
 - **Search Box**: Users can input product names to query results from all supported platforms.